 Madison Investment Holdings, Inc. is our parent company.
-Our Madison Investment Advisors, LLC affiliate serves as investment adviser to individuals, institutions, wrap accounts and investment companies.
-Madison Investment Advisors, LLC is a separately registered investment adviser and is a wholly owned subsidiary of our firm.
 The insurance company asset management division of Madison Investment Advisors, LLC operates under the name Madison Scottsdale (d/b/a Madison Scottsdale).
+Madison Asset Management, LLC is an investment adviser registered with the SEC.
 The Reinhart Portfolio Management Team is based in Mequon, Wisconsin.
 Each "Madison" entity shares personnel and resources at our Madison, Wisconsin offices.